Perotin1/CleaningAssignment/Codebook.md

 ##### measurement:

-Which measurement was averaged across observations of an activity-subject pairing.
+Which Normalized measurement was averaged across observations of an activity-subject pairing.
 Takes values: tBodyAcc-mean()-X;
 tBodyAcc-mean()-Y;
 tBodyAcc-mean()-Z;